Today’s Reading: 2 SAMUEL 17:15-29; PSALM 3; PSALM 63; 2 SAMUEL 18:1-19:30

 - April 28th – Absalom’s Rebellion – I am from the Windy City

-As I posted on last year on April 26th, it has been sad.
+As I posted on April 26th, it has been sad.
 Sad in that David who had always been a man after God’s own heart failed miserably.
 David who sought justice and honor sees his family crumble around himself.
 David who was chosen by God to be King of all of Israel is chased out of Jerusalem by his own son Absalom.
 It has been a sad three days of reading.

 Even today our reading starts in 2 Samuel 17 with David’s men hiding in a well and David escaping across the Jordan River.

 Today we get to see some glimmers of the greatness of David.
 We get to David pursue justice and honor.
 Today we see how David, in the despair of his son usurping the throne, turn to God once again in the wilderness.
 Today we get to see David return kindness to Jonathon’s son Mephibosheth once again.
 Today we read how David returns to Jerusalem to return to the throne that God chose him for.

 David’s committment to God, Justice and Kindness

 As David is escaping Absalom, he finds the time to write Psalm 3

 A psalm of David, regarding the time David fled from his son Absalom.

 1 O Lord, I have so many enemies;

 3 But you, O Lord, are a shield around me;

 you are my glory, the one who holds my head high.